-- Desktop assessment will be undertaken to understand the extent, locality, and presence of vegetation communities and threatened flora species. - Field surveys will be completed by suitably qualified ecologists. and will include: - Threatened species searches for the five threatened species with a 'high' to 'moderate' likelihood of occurrence within vegetation communities with potential habitat (Table 3.3), to inform the micro-siting process.
-Other threatened species (with a 'low', 'unlikely' or newly identified as part of a desktop process) will also be opportunistically searched for in areas of suitable habitat.
+- Desktop assessment will be undertaken to understand the extent, locality, and presence of vegetation communities and threatened flora species. - Field surveys will be completed by suitably qualified ecologists and will include: - Threatened species searches for the five threatened species with a 'high' to 'moderate' likelihood of occurrence within vegetation communities with potential habitat (Table 3.3), to inform the micro-siting process.
 It should be noted that pre-clearance surveys will also occur within the areas 5 m either side of the Disturbance Footprint (to account for GPS inaccuracies) and include detecting the presence of Cycas megacarpa individuals.
-Pre-clearance requirements for Cycas megacarpa has been addressed separately within the Preliminary Cycas megacarpa Species Management Plan (Attachment E of the Preliminary Documentation). - Habitat assessments to mark fauna habitat features, including hollow-bearing trees, logs, nest boxes to be avoided or managed during clearing. - Weed surveys to record the presence and abundance weed species (see Section 3.3.1).
+Pre-clearance requirements for Cycas megacarpa will be addressed in a in a Cycas megacarpa Species Management Plan which will be developed and approved prior to site disturbance. - Habitat assessments to mark fauna habitat features, including hollow-bearing trees, logs, nest boxes to be avoided or managed during clearing. - Weed surveys to record the presence and abundance weed species (see Section 3.3.1).
 Areas containing infestations will be treated prior to the commencement of site disturbance and any construction activities. - Protected plant survey in accordance with the Flora Survey Guidelines Protected Plants (DES 2020).